ohmyshake/programming-tutorial/book/hpc/Rice_NOTS.md

 ```

 :::{warning}
-Note there is no blank space between `#` and `SBATCH`, otherwise it will get an error!!
+Note there is no blank space between `#` and `SBATCH`, otherwise it will get an error.
+For example:

 ```bash
 # Use only single node